onyxring/orcsCharacter/README.md

 _Also note we aren’t `await`ing the final `commitAsync()` call.
 This is a choice.
 We would do so if we needed to ensure all attributes were committed in subsequent logic._

 ### Simplified Repeating Sections
-Repeating Sections usher in some of The Most Convoluted Code in Sheet Workers.  orCharacter makes working with Repeating Sections markedly more intuitive and expressive.
+Repeating Sections are awesome, but usher in some of The Most Complicated Code in Sheet Workers today.  orCharacter makes working with Repeating Sections markedly more intuitive and expressive.

 Here’s an example which searches the PC’s inventory for all disparate “Bags of Gold” and combines their contents into a single bag: